In a Nutshell

 This helps you cut down on the long wait at an office.
 You can also track your documents and application process online.
 Fill out the short application form online, and then a Chase representative will get in touch with you to ask you a few questions and finalize the application submission.

-But the best part of working with Chase is its $1,000 closing guarantee.
-Chase guarantees to close with you within 21 days of getting all the paperwork required or you’ll get $1,000 in cash.
+Chase has a $1,000 closing guarantee, guaranteeing to close with you within 21 days of getting all the paperwork required or you’ll get $1,000 in cash.

 $1,000 closing guarantee